freemework/sql.postgres/README.md

 	"log" TEXT NOT NULL
 )
 ```
-NOTE: Name of table may be overriden via migration's opts
+NOTE: Name of table may be overridden via migration's opts

 ## Connection URL